piesku/goodluck/README.md

 ### Creating a New Project

 When you're ready to start a new project, bootstrap it using one of the examples.
-I recommend `Minimal3D` for a minimal base, `FirstPerson` for the FPS controls, and `ThirdPerson` for the TPP view.
+I recommend `NewProject3D` which comes with most of Goodluck's components and systems.
+Once bootstrapped, the repo is completely yours to hack and customize, and you can remove everything you don't need.

 1. Choose one of the examples as your starting point.
 2. `./bootstrap.sh EXAMPLE_NAME`
 3. The example's code is now in `src/`.

-Once bootstrapped, the repo is completely yours to hack and customize!

 You will also find [Goodluck on Glitch](https://glitch.com/~goodluck) where you can [remix it into your own project](https://glitch.com/edit/#!/remix/goodluck)!